clustermin/fastcron/src/content/blog/cronjob-every-20-seconds.md

 - A nice simple interface for you and your team.
 - and many more features.

-[Try it free for 7 days](https://app.fastcron.com/signup) now, no credit card required.
+[Start with a free account](https://www.fastcron.com/signup) now, no credit card required.